jcrossley3/lein-modules/README.md

     $ lein modules do clean, jar
     $ lein modules analias

-Normally, the task is not applied to the project in which you run the `modules` task, only the child projects it finds.
+By default, the task is not applied to the project in which you run the `modules` task, only the child projects it finds.
 You can override this behavior by adding `"."` to the `:dirs` vector.

-In a child module, just use `lein` as you normally would, relying on the plugin's implicit middleware to 1) merge inherited profiles, and
+In a child module, just use `lein` as you normally would, relying on the plugin's implicit middleware to:

+1. merge all ancestors' profiles
-2) update the child's project map from its ancestors' `:versions` maps.
+2. update the child's `:dependencies` from its ancestors' `:versions` maps.

 See the Configuration section for more details on the supported options.